mathiasbynens/jquery-visibility/README.md

 ## When to use?

-Example use cases include but are not limited to pausing/resuming slideshows, video, and/or embedded audio clips.
+Typical use cases include but are not limited to pausing/resuming slideshows, video, and/or embedded audio clips.

 ## Example usage

-This plugin simply provides two custom events for you to use: `show` and `hide`.
+This plugin simply provides two custom document events for you to use: `show` and `hide`.
 When the page visibility state changes, the appropriate event will be triggered.

 You can use them separately: